Early data promising for AstraZeneca cancer drug combination

 "This supports our strategy to explore this combination more broadly, particularly in the PD-L1 negative population," Bradley said.

-Currently, immunotherapy is most advanced as a treatment for melanoma but research is advancing rapidly into other tumor types, with non-small cell lung cancer - a major killer - the biggest commercial opportunity.
+Currently, immunotherapy is most advanced as a treatment for melanoma but research is advancing rapidly into other tumour types, with non-small cell lung cancer - a major killer - the biggest commercial opportunity.

 As a result, doctors and investors alike are following the AstraZeneca drug combination very closely, particularly after the earlier disappointment with Bristol-Myers' combination using nivolumab and its already approved drug Yervoy.